---->

 And our 'elementary particles' like electrons may yet be found to

-particles and of photons allows of a humble 5+ MeV electron
+particles and photons does allow of a humble 5+ MeV electron

 photons and/or other components ?